marcglasberg/kissforreact.org/react/miscellaneous/slices.md

 </Tabs>

 As [previously discussed](../advanced-actions/base-action-with-common-logic),
-you may create a base action class called `Action` that extends `ReduxAction`.
+you may create a base action class called `Action` that extends `KissAction`.
 By default, all actions that on their turn extend `Action` have access to the entire state, and can change any part of it.